-For Permit to Teach in Child Care Centers
+For Permit to Serve in Child Care Centers

 N334.
-Supervised Teaching in the Nursery School.
+Supervised Care of Preschool Children.
 (2-4) I, II.

-Open to candidates seeking permit to teach in child-care centers, and to others preparing to teach in nursery schools, parent-child observation classes, and parent cooperatives.
-Does not meet the requirement in supervised teaching for kindergarten-primary or general elementay credentials.
+Open to candidates seeking permit to serve in child-care centers; does not meet the requirement in supervised teaching for kindergarten-primary or general elementary credentials.